2 Parts

 CHAPTER

-Is It Legal to Sell a House with a Bad Septic System?
+Is It Legal to Sell a House With a Bad Septic System?

 Depending on the state, it may be illegal to sell a property that will be used as the buyer’s primary residence unless it is safe and sanitary to live in.

-Investors in your area will be familiar with your local building codes.
+Investors in your area will be familiar with your local laws and building codes.
 It may be possible to sell your home as an investment property.
 If not, an experienced real estate investor where you are located will have dealt with this before.

-They will have a plan for making repairs using their funds before the title is transferred.
 For example, an investor can issue you a loan backed up with your home’s equity.
 You will then use this money to repair the septic.
 Once it’s done, you will sell the house to the investor.

 3